wrightwriter/Forma/README.md

-# Figma New Tab Extension
+# Forma New Tab Extension

-Figma replaces your new tab with a selection catored to your interests.
+Forma replaces your new tab with images, from a selection catored to your interests.